The Great Koala National Park

 Arguments for Koala National Park Proposal

 Australia's koala population dropped by a third between 1990 and 2010.
-Furthermore, studies indicate that as Australia's existing national parks are biased towards more elevated and infertile environments, these regions do not properly encapsulate koala habitat which includes more fertile, coastal areas.
+Furthermore, studies indicate that as Australia's existing national parks are biassed towards more elevated and infertile environments, these regions do not properly encapsulate koala habitat which includes more fertile, coastal areas.

 In November of 2018, the NSW Government introduced new logging legislation, the "Integrated Forestry Operations Approvals," which has led to reduced protections for forest wildlife.
 The legislation also introduced the 'intensive harvesting zone', an area of over 140,000 hectares of coastal forests and prime koala habitat which is now expected to see large-scale felling.